tamontealegrep/MarketplaceCondition/README.md

 Number of inavlid values on price: 0
 ```
 --------
-Due to the similarity between the data in 'price' and 'base_price', one of the two columns will be removed to avoid redundancy in the data.
+Due to the similarity between the data in `price` and `base_price`, one of the two columns will be removed to avoid redundancy in the data.
 ```python
 # Delete base_price
 df = df.drop(columns=['base_price'])
 ```
 ## 2.9 Time columns
+This group includes the columns related to time or dates.
 ```python
 time_columns = ['start_time', 'stop_time', 'date_created', 'last_updated']
 ```